As amended 4 Dec 2006

 (D) Applications will be deemed as Summer II appropriations if they are received where payment must occur –

 (1) between the end of a previous fiscal year and

 (2) before a new committee for hearing such requests is assembled.

-(B) The Vice President of Financial Affairs shall be burdened with the duties of both the temporary chairship and his/her normal duties during this period.
+(E) The Vice President for Financial Affairs shall be burdened with the duties of both the temporary chairship and his/her normal duties during this period.

-(2) Appropriations up to seven-hundred (700) dollars for applications deemed to be in the Summer appropriations period may be made.
+(G) Appropriations up to seven-hundred (700) dollars for applications deemed to be in the Summer II appropriations period may be made.

-(3) The total number of appropriations made in this fashion shall not exceed a total of fifteen (15) during this Summer appropriations period.
+(1) The total number of appropriations made in this fashion shall not exceed a total of fifteen (15) during the Summer II appropriations period.